 All staff endeavour to foster quality partnerships with parents/carers, families, the whole school and parish community through: mutual trust, respect, informative communications, positive opportunities, faith practices and contributions to the wider life of the school.
 The views of every child and member of the wider team are fully valued and respected.
 A range of pupil leadership roles and responsibilities throughout the school offer excellent opportunities for children to voice their opinions and ideas regarding learning and school life.
+A range of afterschool clubs are offered to provide children with the opportunity to experience achievement and success.
+Out of school achievements are regularly celebrated through virtual assemblies.

-A co-joined Parent Council /PTA supports the school in considering School Improvement Priorities and actively engages in organising school enterprise events.
+Opportunities for parental engagement are offered regularly to encourage parents/carers to support the school in considering School Improvement Priorities/ Parents/carers are encouraged to actively engage in organising school enterprise events.
 Bi-annual reporting opportunities, curriculum presentations, online digital communications provide information for parents/carers and families on pupil learning and experiences.
-The school website, App and Twitter feeds are regularly updated to provide relevant useful information.
+The school website, App and 'X' feeds are regularly updated to provide relevant useful information.
 In addition, the school offers paperless e-communications using email.
+Parents/carers are encouraged to be participative in their child's learning and are offered opportunities to engage in dialogue and planning related to the school's approach to meeting their child's needs.

 South Lanarkshire Council is the fifth largest authority in Scotland.
 It covers the following main areas; Clydesdale in the south which features extensive rural areas, Cambuslang, Rutherglen, Blantyre and Uddingston to the north as well as the towns of East Kilbride and Hamilton.
 The Council's Plan Connect sets out the Council's vision which is, "to improve the lives and prospects for everyone in South Lanarkshire".
 For Education Resources this means delivering services of the highest quality as well as striving to narrow the gap.
-It is about continually improving the services for everyone at the same time as giving priority to children, young people, families and communities in most need.
-The priorities for schools and services are set out in the Education Resources Plan which confirms the commitment to provide better learning opportunities and outcomes for children and young people.
+It is about continually improving the services for everyone at the priorities for schools and services are set out in the Education Resources Plan which confirms the commitment to provide better learning opportunities and outcomes for children and young people.